George Turnbull (engineer): Personal life

 In 1845 he married Jane Pope in St. Margaret's, Westminster.
 She died of fever on 23 August 1850 in Calcutta, only four months after arriving there.
 In 1855, after leave in England and on his way again to India, he married Fanny Thomas, the engineer William Cubitt's niece (in Neuchâtel, Switzerland because of concern that UK marriage to his deceased wife's half-sister might not be legal in England).
 Their first child [Ellen] Nelly was born on 14 July 1856 in Calcutta 9 months after their wedding.
 They had six children: their infants Jane and later Rose were born in Calcutta and successively buried in the same grave in Circular Road.
 Born in Calcutta on 17 March 1860 was their son George.
 Born in London were their son Alexander Duncan Turnbull on 10 March 1863 and daughter Katie on 4 June 1864.

 The family retired to Cornwall Gardens in London and then in 1875 to Rosehill, Abbots Langley, Hertfordshire, England.
 The house Rosehill was built in the 1820s and demolished circa 1952.
 The house stood on Gallows Hill where the Gade View flats are today.
-He was the Vice-Chairman of the Assam Tea Company – his son (Alexander) Duncan Turnbull worked for the company in Assam and his granddaughter Doris was born there.
+He was the Vice-Chairman of the Assam Tea Company – his younger son (Alexander) Duncan Turnbull worked for the company in London and then Assam, where Duncan's daughter Doris was born in 1898.
 George Turnbull's wife Fanny died in 1903.